 We are looking for a full-time employee to help us with the equipment rental operations in our warehouse.

-You will also be responsible for organizing the warehouse, labeling & putting asset tags on equipment and adding equipment in our computerized inventory system and doing light maintenance & repairs.
+You will be responsible for organizing the warehouse, labeling & putting asset tags on equipment, adding equipment in our computerized inventory system and doing light maintenance & repairs.

-- Employee will efficiently put rental kits together using a computerized system and load the kits in trucks.
+- You will efficiently put rental kits together using a computerized system and load the kits in trucks.

 You will follow a standard process for equipment check-out and returns.
 This includes inspecting the equipment to make sure it is operating properly and reporting any issues you might encounter.

-- Employee must be confident in providing basic customer service to walk-in clients and delivery clients and welcoming them to the warehouse.
+- You must be confident in providing basic customer service to walk-in clients and delivery clients and welcoming them to the warehouse.

-- Within 2 months, employee must be able to efficiently collect, barcode-scan, and prep orders with accuracy and high attention to detail, as well as checking them back into the warehouse after clients return.
+- Within 2 months, you must be able to efficiently collect, barcode-scan, and prep orders with accuracy and high attention to detail, as well as checking them back into the warehouse after clients return.

-- Employee may be asked to diagnose, troubleshoot, and maintain various issues with light equipment, and other rental items under advisement and guidance from Warehouse Manager.
+- You may be asked to diagnose, troubleshoot, and maintain various issues with light equipment, and other rental items under advisement and guidance from Warehouse Manager.

-- Employee will occasionally perform pick-ups and deliveries using company vehicles.
+- You might occasionally perform pick-ups and deliveries using company vehicles.

 In order to be successful at this job, we believe the following are helpful:

 - Detail Oriented – Some orders have over 100 items and they all need to be present when they go out, and they need to be checked thoroughly when they come back.
 If you miss something, that might lead to an unhappy customer!
 Strong and consistent attention to detail for quality control and checking inventory is necessary.
 Gear needs to be checked thoroughly and insure that the labeling is consistent and all handles and nuts are present.
 If you miss something, that might lead to an unhappy customer!
 Strong and consistent attention to detail for quality control and checking inventory is necessary.

 - Strong Spatial Organization Skills – We have tons of gear that needs to be stowed away, spare parts, repairs, etc..
 This is something that needs to continually be organized, labeled, tracked in inventory.